 241 North Rd., Poughkeepsie, NY

 For the ultimate foodie experience in the Hudson Valley, the Taste of the Hudson Valley is the place to be.
 Held at The Grandview, an elegant event venue on the Hudson River, this annual festival features almost 100 different food and wine pairings.
-Treat your tastebuds to some of the best dishes in the area from fantastic restaurants like Hyde Park Brewing Company, Sugar Rush Cupcakes, Aroma Thyme Bistro and many more.
+Treat your tastebuds to some of the best dishes in the area from fantastic restaurants like Hyde Park Brewing Company, Aroma Thyme Bistro and many more.

 Family Farm Activities